captain-bender/my_articubot_one/README.md

 # Differntial Drive Robot

 This is a simple differential robot to experiment in ROS 2 humble and Gazebo Fortress.
-The code coppied from [artibot_one](https://github.com/joshnewans/articubot_one) prepared by Josh Newmans.
+The code copied from [artibot_one](https://github.com/joshnewans/articubot_one) prepared by Josh Newmans.

 ## How to explore the simulation
 Install dependencies: